 You aren’t allowed to ride on the footpath and seeing as though we didn’t want the kids riding on the road we had to walk our bikes to the trail head, about 320m.
 Once at the bike trail though we were off and not far into the ride we hit the first of many hills!
 Mum was first to disembark and push her bike up the hill.
 It is here that you get your first nice glimpse of the Golden Gate Bridge.
 It’s in the distance but I still managed to take a few photos before heading off.
 You see, the stopping to take photos was our biggest problem.
 Like seriously how many photos do you need of one bridge?
 I think I broke the world record on taking photos this day!

 The ride is relatively easy with a couple of challenging spots where you might have to get off and walk.
 I was able to ride a few and a couple I chose to walk up as I really struggle for strength in my legs.
 All in all I wouldn’t say it’s a difficult ride though.
 I think the positives hugely outweigh the negatives!
 If, like us you take loads of breaks for photos, you will find it much easier.
 There is one very steep incline taking you to the start of the bridge but other than that its a pretty manageable ride.
+As you can see below, the Golden Gate Bridge is quite a sight and there are a number of great spots to view the bridge and get that ripper shot that will be perfect for Instagram!

 It gets busy going across the bridge too, some people are riding across the bridge then riding the back to San Fran without going into Sausalito.
 This means that many bikes will be travelling in both directions not to mention the people that are walking the Golden Gate Bridge and there are quite a few people that choose to do that.
 Just take it slow and you’ll be fine.
 We were lucky the day we were there, the crowd wasn’t huge and we crossed without any issues.
 On the other side on the bridge, we stopped at Vista Point before riding on to Sausalito.
 There are toilets here and another great opportunity for more photos.
 It’s pretty busy here with vehicles coming and going and bikes and pedestrians walking around so watch out for your kids on the bikes.